NAE producers need to focus on Eimeria oocysts for more effective control of coccidiosis, necrotic enteritis

 NAE producers growing smaller birds may find they need to rotate non-ionophore anticoccidials more often for the simple reason that farms processing birds after 5 to 6 weeks have more frequent cycles of exposure to disease agents than operations growing birds to 8 to 10 weeks.

 Nevertheless, NAE farms producing large birds have challenges of their own.
 On those operations, birds may outlive immunity acquired from the vaccines they get at an early age against Newcastle disease, infectious bursal disease, infectious bronchitis and reovirus.
 The result can be an increased susceptibility to the pathogens.
-The solution in most cases is a booster of vaccines for these diseases.
+This is one reason why recombinant vaccines have become more popular — they offer long-lasting protection.

 At the other extreme is winter, when farms need to reduce air flow to save on energy costs, and flocks have higher exposure to disease agents.
 Wetter litter can also accelerate the sporulation of coccidial oocysts in the house and make flocks more susceptible to both coccidiosis and NE.
 For these reasons, it’s critical to ramp up control efforts and develop a long-term rotation strategy involving all available NAE tools.